Pregnancy & Fertility

 Filter for what your utility reports

 NSF 53 certified carbon block filters reduce TTHMs, HAA5, and lead.
-For PFAS, you need NSF 58 certified reverse osmosis.
+For PFAS or fluoride, you need NSF 58 certified reverse osmosis.
 Pitcher filters (Brita etc.) are not certified for lead or PFAS at standard settings.

 03